SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 A configuration for the `ui5-builder` tasks and the `ui5-server` should be provided such that the source encoding of `*.properties` files can be specified.

 This configuration is set on project level, so that multiple projects with different encodings function idependently.
-Resources create as part of the project contain a reference to the project, which allows to read the expected source encoding for a single resource.
+Resources created as part of the project contain a reference to the project, which allows to read the expected source encoding for a single resource.

-Altought there are lots of different encodings, the configuration on projects only foresees the two relevant encodings.
+Altought there are lots of different encodings, the configuration of projects only foresees two relevant encodings.

 Supported values are: `UTF-8` and `ISO-8859-1`